QuantumOfVacuum/kylebebak.github.io/_posts/2016-03-15-thoreau-first-minimalist.md

 ## Other Stuff

-Why do I like footie, and why do I abhor golf?
+Why do I like footy, and why do I abhor golf?
 Minimalism is part of it.
 If you make minimalism your top criteria, you'll be compelled to disqualify lots of things, many of which are probably unhealthy:

 - Golf
 - American Football